ProwainK/ZmodLight/README.md

 This fork is worked on myself.

-Shout out to ITG Community:
+Shout out to ITG Communities:

 * Zarzob, Zankoku and Zmod Team
 * Simple Love